 George M. Houser (1916–2015) was one of the most important civil rights and antiwar activists of the twentieth century.
-A conscientious objector during World War II, in 1942 Houser cofounded and led the Congress of Racial Equality (CORE), whose embrace of nonviolent protest strategies and tactics characterized the modern American Civil Rights Movement.
-Beginning in the 1950s, Houser played a critical role in pan-Africanist anticolonial movements, and his more than thirty-year dedication to the cause of human rights and self-determination helped prepare the ground for the toppling of the South African apartheid regime.
+As a pacifist who refused to resister for the WW II draft he spent a year in prison, helping to inaugurate a movement to desegregate the prison system.
+In 1942 Houser cofounded and led the Congress of Racial Equality (CORE), whose embrace of nonviolent protest strategies and tactics would characterize the modern American Civil Rights Movement.
+Beginning in the 1950s, Houser played a critical role in pan-Africanist anticolonial movements, traveling all over Africa and befriending its emerging independence leaders.
+His more than thirty-year dedication to the cause of human rights and self-determination helped prepare the ground for the toppling of the South African apartheid regime.

 Throughout his life, Houser shunned publicity, preferring to let his actions speak his faith.
 Sheila Collins’s well-researched biography recounts the events that informed Houser’s life of activism—from his childhood experiences as the son of missionaries in the Philippines to his early grounding in the Social Gospel and the teachings of Mohandas Gandhi.
 In light of the corruption the U.S. and the world face today, Houser’s story of faith and decisive action for human rights and social justice is one for our time.

 When Government Helped: Learning from the Successes and Failures of the New Deal